react-sessions/episode-3-slide/slides/setting-up-a-project-by-hand.md

 ### Babel config

-Create a file called `.babelrc` in thre root of the project and pass in the presets
+Create a file called `.babelrc` in the root of the project and pass in the presets

 ```
 {